 For offenses including sexual misconduct or other gender based violence, which typically include the crimes of domestic violence, dating violence, sexual harassment, sexual misconduct, and stalking, sanctions range from warning to dismissal.
 Serious and violent incidents and acts of non-consensual sexual intercourse usually result in suspension, dismissal, or termination of employment.
 Lying to investigators (and/or failing to participate in an investigation) can result in additional consequences under the Code of Student Conduct.

-Procedurally, when the Embry-Riddle Aeronautical University Daytona Beach campus receives a report of sexual misconduct, gender-based violence, or other sex or gender discrimination, the campus Title IX Coordinator is notified.
+Procedurally, when the Embry-Riddle Aeronautical University Daytona Beach campus receives a report of sexual misconduct, gender-based violence, or other sex or gender discrimination, the campus Title IX Office is notified.
 If the victim wishes to access local community agencies and/or law enforcement for support, the Embry-Riddle Aeronautical University Daytona Beach campus will assist the victim in making these contacts.
-The Title IX Coordinator will offer assistance to victims in the form of interim or long-terms measures such as opportunities for academic accommodations; changes in housing for the victim or the responding student; visa and immigration assistance; changes in working situations; and other assistance as may be appropriate and available on campus or in the community (such as no contact orders, campus escorts, transportation assistance, targeted interventions, etc.).
+The Title IX Office will offer assistance to victims in the form of interim or long-term measures such as opportunities for academic accommodations; changes in housing for the victim or the responding student; visa and immigration assistance; changes in working situations; and other assistance as may be appropriate and available on campus or in the community (such as no contact orders, campus escorts, transportation assistance, targeted interventions, etc.).
 If the victim so desires, that individual will be connected with a counselor on- or off-campus, as well as an on-or off-campus victim’s advocate.
 No victim is required to take advantage of these services and resources, but the Embry-Riddle Aeronautical University Daytona Beach campus provides them in the hopes of offering help and support without condition or qualification.
 A summary of rights, options, supports, and procedures, in the form of this document, is provided to all victims, whether they are students, employees, guests, or visitors.

-When appropriate upon receipt of notice, the Title IX Coordinator will cause a prompt, fair, and impartial process to be initiated, commencing with an investigation, which may lead to the imposition of sanctions based upon a preponderance of evidence (what is more likely than not), upon a responding student or other accused individual.
+When appropriate upon receipt of notice, the Title IX Office will cause a prompt, fair and impartial process to be initiated, commencing with an investigation, which may lead to the imposition of sanctions based upon a preponderance of evidence (what is more likely than not), upon a responding student or other accused individual.
 Procedures detailing the investigation and resolution processes of the Embry-Riddle Aeronautical University Daytona Beach campus can be found online here.
-The Coordinator is ultimately responsible for assuring in all cases that the behavior is brought to an end, the Embry-Riddle Aeronautical University Daytona Beach campus acts to reasonably prevent its recurrence, and the effects on the victim and the community are remedied.
-The Coordinator is also responsible for assuring that training is conducted annually for all advocates, investigators, hearing officers, panelists, and appeals officers that encompass a hearing process that protects the safety of victims and promotes accountability.
+The Title IX Office is ultimately responsible for assuring in all cases that the behavior is brought to an end, the Embry-Riddle Aeronautical University Daytona Beach campus acts to reasonably prevent its recurrence, and the effects on the victim and the community are remedied.
+The Title IX Office is also responsible for assuring that training is conducted annually for all advocates, investigators, hearing officers, panelists, and appeals officers that encompass a hearing process that protects the safety of victims and promotes accountability.
 Training will focus on sexual misconduct, domestic violence, dating violence, sexual assault, stalking, sexual harassment, retaliation, and other behaviors that can be forms of sex or gender discrimination covered by Title IX and Clery Act.
 Training will help those decision-makers in the process of protecting the safety of victims and promoting accountability for those who commit offenses.

-The investigation and records of the resolution conducted by the Embry-Riddle Aeronautical University Daytona Beach campus are maintained confidentially.
+The investigation and records of the resolution conducted by the Embry-Riddle Aeronautical University Daytona Beach campus are maintained confidentiality.
 Information is shared internally between administrators who need to know, but a tight circle is kept.
 Where information must be shared to permit the investigation to move forward, the person bringing the accusation will be informed.
 Privacy of the records specific to the investigation is maintained in accordance with Florida law and the federal FERPA statute.
 Any public release of information needed to comply with the open crime logs or timely warning provisions of the Clery Act will not include the names of victim or information that could easily lead to a victim’s identification.
 Additionally, the Embry-Riddle Aeronautical University Daytona Beach campus maintains privacy in relation to any accommodations or protective measures afforded to a victim, except to the extent necessary to provide the accommodations and/or protective measures.
 Typically, if faculty members or administrators are asked to provide accommodations for a specific student, they are told that such accommodations are necessary under Title IX or the Clery Act, but they are not given any details of the incident, or what kind of incident it is.
 Irrespective of state law or public records access provisions, information about victims is maintained privately in accordance with Title IX and FERPA.

 In any complaint of sexual misconduct, sexual assault, stalking, dating violence, domestic violence, or other sex or gender-based discrimination covered under the federal law, Title IX, the person bringing the accusation and the responding party are entitled to the same opportunities for a support person of their choice throughout and to fully participate in the process, including any meeting, conference, hearing, appeal, or other procedural action.
 All parties are entitled to an advisor of their choosing to guide and accompany them throughout the campus resolution process.
 The advisor may be a friend, mentor, family member, attorney or any other supporter a party chooses to advise them.
 Once complete, the parties will be informed, in writing, of the outcome, including the finding, the sanctions (if any), and the rationale therefor.
 Delivery of this outcome to the parties will occur without undue delay between notifications.
 All parties will be informed of the Embry-Riddle Aeronautical University Daytona Beach campus appeal processes, and their rights to exercise a request for appeal.
 Should any change in outcome occur prior to finalization, all parties will be timely informed in writing, and will be notified when the results of the resolution process become final.